 - What is computational modeling?

-- What are some examples of computational modeling and how it can be used to study complex systems?
+- How is computational modeling used to study complex systems?

-- How can computational modeling improve medical care and/or biomedical research?
+- How can computational modeling improve medical care and research?

 What is computational modeling?

-Computational modeling is the use of computers to simulate and study the behavior of complex systems using mathematics, physics and computer science.
+Computational modeling is the use of computers to simulate and study complex systems using mathematics, physics and computer science.
 A computational model contains numerous variables that characterize the system being studied.
-Simulation is done by adjusting each of these variables alone or in combination and observing how the changes affect the outcomes.
-The results of model simulations help researchers make predictions about what will happen in the real system that is being studied in response to changing conditions.
-Modeling can expedite research by allowing scientists to conduct thousands of simulated experiments by computer in order to identify the actual physical experiments that are most likely to help the researcher find the solution to the problem being studied.
+Simulation is done by adjusting the variables alone or in combination and observing the outcomes.
+Computer modeling allows scientists to conduct thousands of simulated experiments by computer.
+The thousands of computer experiments identify the handful of laboratory experiments that are most likely to solve the problem being studied.

-A key feature of today’s computational models is that they are able to study a biological system at multiple levels, including molecular processes, cell to cell interactions, and how those interactions result in changes at the tissue and organ level.
-The ability to study a system at these multiple levels is known as multiscale modeling.
+Today’s computational models can study a biological system at multiple levels.
+Models of how disease develops include molecular processes, cell to cell interactions, and how those changes affect tissues and organs.
+Studying systems at multiple levels is known as multiscale modeling (MSM).

-What are some examples of computational modeling and how it can be used to study complex systems?
+How is computational modeling used to study complex systems?

-- Building better airplanes.
-Flight simulators re-create aircraft flight using the complex equations that govern how aircraft fly and the reaction of the aircraft to external environmental factors such as turbulence, air density, and precipitation.
-In addition to being used to train pilots, flight simulators are used for the design of aircraft and research into how aircraft might be affected by different conditions.
+Flight simulators use complex equations that govern how aircraft fly and react to factors such as turbulence, air density, and precipitation.
+Simulators are used to train pilots, design aircraft, and study how aircraft are affected as conditions change.

-How can computational modeling improve medical care and/or biomedical research?
+How can computational modeling improve medical care and research?

-- Researchers use computational modeling to help design drugs, early in the development process, that will be the safest for patients.
-Identifying which drugs are the least likely to have adverse side effects also has the potential to reduce the many years needed to bring a promising candidate drug from the experimental stage to winning approval as a safe and effective medication.
+Predicting drug side effects.
+Researchers use computational modeling to help design drugs that will be the safest for patients and least likely to have side effects.
+The approach can reduce the many years needed to develop a safe and effective medication.